I can't find my blog!This is frequently more completely expressed as

 People who know how to use their browser most effectively, and already know about your blog, will use one of the latter 3 services to find your blog.
 The people who use search engines, for the most part, will be people who do not know your blog, or are looking for material other than - or in addition to - your blog.
 None of these people will use the blog title or URL, in their search activity.

 If you are going to get new Followers, readers, subscribers, and viewers in general, you have to work hard, get the blog indexed, and get it properly publicised.
-And, it needs to appear in a good position, in a popular search engine results page.
+And, it needs to appear in a good position, in a popular search engine results page, for some amount of time.

 If you're using a blog URL search to measure search engine indexing of your blog, use the diagnostics in Google Webmaster Tools, for a more efficient and objective analysis.
 If you're using a blog URL search to measure visitor perception of your blog, wise up and get to work on your blog.